 Both Saul and David had humble beginnings.
 Saul sought man’s favour (I Samuel 15:30) – God removed his spirit (I Samuel 16:1) David sought God’s favour - God’s spirit came mightily upon him (I Samuel 16:13).

+Even while Saul is king, God anoints David as the next king in a private ceremony led by Samuel.
 David is first brought to us in the Bible in a brilliant, dramatic way.
-He is introduced to us in the Bible with a huge head start.
+He is introduced to us in the Bible with a huge head start as he singlehandedly, with God defeats Goliath, causing panic in the Philistine army.
 We see him:

 - Honoured by God